Yamato-Security/WELA/README.md

 * [mdecrevoisier/Windows-auditing-baseline](https://github.com/mdecrevoisier/Windows-auditing-baseline)
 * [palantir/windows-event-forwarding](https://github.com/palantir/windows-event-forwarding/tree/master/group-policy-objects)

-# Contribution
+# Contributions

 We would love any form of contribution.
-Pull requests, rule creation, and sample logs are the best, but feature requests notifying us of bugs, etc... are also very welcome.
+Pull requests are the best, but feature requests notifying us of bugs, etc... through issues are also very welcome.

 At the least, **if you like our tools and resources, then please give us a star on GitHub and show your support!**